polipones/pod-hugo-main-website/content/services/pc-room-and-club-printer/index.en.md

 ### Important reminder

+- Sending scanned document by emial is not working yet.
+If you wnat to scan, you have to scan to USB drive.
-Do not forget the fact that the printer prints coloured pages primarily, if you need to print monochromatic, you need to have it set correctly. **Photography print is prohibited.**
+- Do not forget the fact that the printer prints coloured pages primarily, if you need to print monochromatic, you need to have it set correctly. **Photography print is prohibited.**

 Questions, objections and malfunctions can be sent to <tisk@pod.cvut.cz>.